ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 For vSAN clusters, you can select from the following Dual Intel® 8260 Xeon® options.

-* (2 Sockets - 48 Cores, 768 GB RAM) with either 15 TB, 23 TB, or 46 TB of vSAN usable capacity.
+* 2 Sockets - 48 Cores, 768 GB RAM, with either 15 TB, 23 TB, or 46 TB of vSAN usable capacity
-* (4 Sockets - 96 Cores, 1536 GB RAM) with 61 TB of vSAN usable capacity.
+* 4 Sockets - 96 Cores, 1536 GB RAM, with 61 TB of vSAN usable capacity

 For NFS only clusters, you can select from the following options.